Accesibility

 Compliance status

-This website is partially compliant with RD 1112/2018, due to the exceptions and the lack of conformity with the following aspects:
+This website is partially compliant with RD 1112/2018 and the lack of conformity with the following aspects:

 Inaccessible content

-Although the website is constantly being updated to resolve any issues found, ENAIRE is aware that the following points are not in conformance with Royal Decree 112/2018 and are inaccessible:
+Although the portal is constantly being updated to resolve any issues found, ENAIRE is aware that the following points are not in conformance with Royal Decree 1112/2018 and are not accessible:

 a.
 Non-compliance with Royal Decree 1112/2018

-• Certain information, structure, or relationships communicated through the presentation cannot be determined by software or are not available as text [requirement 9.1.3.1 Information and relationships, of UNE-EN 301549:2022].
+- Certain information, structure or relationships communicated through the presentation cannot be programmatically determined or are not available in text [requirement number 9.1.3.1 Information and relationships of UNE-EN 301549:2022].

-• There are pages with syntax errors, and therefore some assistive products may not correctly interpret the content (duplicate page IDs, unclosed tags, incorrect tag construction) [requirement 9.4.1.1 Processing of UNE-EN 301549:2022].
+- There are pages with syntax errors, and therefore some assistive products may not correctly interpret the content (duplicate page IDs, unclosed tags, incorrect tag construction) [requirement number 9.4.1.1 Processing of UNE-EN 301549:2022].

-• There may be occasional editing errors on some web pages, both in HTML content and in final documents, published after September 20, 2018 (the effective date of Royal Decree 1112/2018, of September 7).
+- There could be specific editing failures on a web page, both in HMTL content and in final documents, published after 20 September 2018 (date of entry into force of Royal Decree 1112/2018 of 7 September).

-• There may be office files in PDF or other formats published after September 20, 2018, that do not fully meet all accessibility requirements (criterion 1.3.1 of WCAG 2.1).
+- There may be files in PDF or other formats published before 20 September 2018 that do not fully comply with all the accessibility requirements (criterion 1.3.1 of WCAG 2.1).

 b.Disproportionate burden